Frequency Tables for Pink Scan Forms

 - Mark 1 to generate a computer file consisting of one line per respondent.
 The file will be named pink000.data.bin#.txt unless you change the 000 to three other digits.
 Mark those three digits in columns 1-3 of the 12345 field.
 (Instructions for naming the file are given below in the section labeled 12345 field.)

-The information from all fields on the Response Form is transferred to this file using the layout on the following page:
+The information from all fields on the Response Form is transferred to this file using the following layout:

 1 - 5